What is the average size of engagement ring diamond center?

 Shape and Cut

 The classic diamond has a length to width ratio of 1:1, but this might vary to 1:1.05, 1:1.08, or even 1:1.10.
-There might be ratios less than 1:1.05 available in the market, but the human eye is known to make adjustments and gives the appearance of 'square.'
-While browsing through engagement rings, Asscher cut, make sure you are aware of the precise measurements.
+There might even be ratios of less than 1:1.05 available on the market, but the human eye is known to make adjustments and give the appearance of a 'square.'
+While browsing through Asscher cut engagement rings, make sure that you’re aware of the precise measurements.

-The color of engagement ring cuts, Asscher is subjective.
-Some people prefer the slightly warm colors of G-H diamond, while some love the cool colorlessness of a D-F diamond.
+When it comes to the color of engagement ring cuts, Asscher is subjective.
+Some people prefer the slightly warm colors of the G-H diamond, while some love the cool colorlessness of a D-F diamond.
 Moreover, they would be willing to pay a premium price for them, but the price would, of course, be dependent on the supply and demand chain.

-Additionally, the diamond rings Asscher are cut for their radiance and clarity, and nothing is hidden.
-You can also choose the H Colour, or even a G if you are looking for incremental whiteness in your ring.
+Additionally, the Asscher diamond rings are cut for their radiance and clarity, and nothing is hidden.
+You can also choose the H Color, or even a G if you are looking for incremental whiteness in your ring.

 One of the first Asscher cut rings is the 33.19 carat Krupp Diamond bought by Richard Burton and worn by Elizabeth Taylor.
 Believed to be of exceptional quality, the Krupp Diamond was then estimated to have cost $307,000.

-The dimensions may vary from stone to stone, but the grace of the cut and its uniqueness remains the same till date.
-Having diamond rings Asscher in your possession would be priceless because it is such a valuable vintage jewelry piece.
+The dimensions may vary from stone to stone, but the grace of the cut and its uniqueness remains the same till this day.
+Having an Asscher diamond ring in your possession would be priceless because it is such a valuable vintage jewelry piece.